 If you’re like most Americans, seeing a physician is a painful occurrence that’s minimized to once a year at most.
 Between the time it takes to drive, park, fill out forms, wait for the doctor, and ask the awkward, albeit necessary questions, it all adds up to a thoroughly draining experience.
 Of course, there’s also typically a hefty co-pay, and that’s merely step 1.
 The pharmacy and all its tedium awaits you patiently.

 Innovative direct-to-consumer companies like Roman Health and Lemonaid were built to disrupt the monotony.
-They’ve focused on making healthcare as convenient as ordering an uber, handling everything from diagnosis to medicine delivery.
-By and large, they are successfully giving dudes the luxury of treating some of their most embarrassing symptoms with more dignity, from the comfort (and privacy) of their own home.
+They’ve focused on making healthcare as convenient as ordering an Uber, handling everything from diagnosis to medicine delivery.
+By and large, they are successfully giving dudes the luxury of treating some of their most embarrassing symptoms from the comfort (and privacy) of home.

 While both Lemonaid and Roman cater to the modern man’s desire for expediency, convenience, value, and discretion, what exactly sets the two online pharmacies apart?
 Buckle up as we unpack their core differences and compare them head to head — Lemonaid vs Roman — including a full analysis of the medications they provide and the symptoms they treat.